runemadsen/random-forest-processing-opencv/color_prediction/README.md

 The software will start in traning mode.
 It will show you a random color scheme, and you need to press a rating from 0-9.
 After you have rated the color scheme it will generate a new one, and you can continue as long as you like.

 When you've trained the algorithm, you can press `t` to switch to prediction mode.
-This works in the same way where you rate the colors, but the algorithm will `println` your rating and compared to your its prediction.
+This works in the same way where you rate the colors, but the algorithm will `println` your rating and compare it to its prediction.